1967 ‘’Coming into Los Angelese’’

 September 23, 1967 Phoenix.
 State Fair Grounds for radio sponsored show. (w/Bobby Vee)

 Oct 27-29, 1967 Los Angeles, CA The Cheetah w\Mandela. (poster below) The Nazz became the house band.

-Late Summer 1967 – Neal Smith has already arrived in LA (in April), aiming to joining a band.
+Late Summer/Fall 1967 – Neal Smith has already arrived in LA (in April), aiming to joining a band.
 He moves in with the Nazz in Santa Monica.

 Nov 26, 1967 – Whisky A Go Go, Sunset Strip in LA.
 Opened for Procol Harum.
 1966 pictures below.